GoodCloud/django-functional-tests/README.md

-This project will (but does not yet) provide a fairly easy way to get up and running with functional tests for Django.
+This project will provide a fairly easy way to get up and running with functional tests for Django, everything included.

 It's currently in the process of being abstracted from some integrated, in-house code.
-This README will be updated when that changes.
+This README will be updated when that changes - in the meantime, it should be considered highly in flux.

 Installation and requirements